 The two major elements of working capital of a company are current assets and current liabilities.
 The assets which are readily converted into cash are considered as Current Assets while Current liabilities are those debts which fall due for payment within a short duration.
-Account Receivable is the most important part of current assets.
-Similarly, Accounts Payable represent a current liability of the company.
-Due to the resemblance in their names many people get confused between two.
-In this article, we have discussed all the differences between accounts receivable and accounts payable.
-This will also help you to understand their meanings correctly.
+Account receivable is a current asset account, which represents the money to be received by the company, against the goods delivered or services rendered to the customers.

 Content: Accounts Receivable Vs Accounts Payable